 In general, the risk for bone fracture doubles with every SD below normal.
-Thus, a person with a BMD of 1 SD below normal (T-score of -1) has twice the risk for bone fracture as a person with a normal BMD.
+So a person with a BMD of 1 SD below normal (T-score of -1) has twice the risk for bone fracture as a person with a normal BMD.
 When this information is known, people with a high risk for bone fracture can be treated with the goal of preventing future fractures.
-Severe (established) osteoporosis is defined as having a bone density that is more than 2.5 SD below the young adult mean with one or more past fractures due to osteoporosis.
+Severe (established) osteoporosis is defined as having a bone density that is more than 2.5 SD below the young adult mean with 1 or more past fractures due to osteoporosis.

 Why might I need a bone density test?